Landozo/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2lastcall.md

 ### Both New and Old

-#### Missing 'loomutils' tag on the end.
+#### All Zipbombs Missing 'loomutils' tag on the end of Step 11.

 Also missing the stuff after it, but I don't think you'd add those.

 ### New Zip Betas

-#### Missing 1.5 OOC steps
+#### Missing 1.5 OOC steps and misplaced Bunnymo OOC

-Zip Beta has the new 1.5 OOC section, but Zip Beta Lumi Sov and Reasoner Zip Beta are both missing it.
-They all had the zips moved out of the pre-step 1, which means lumi sov beta and reasoner zip beta are both missing any ooc handling whatsoever.
+The following Zip Betas are missing the 1.5 OOC Step even though ooc was removed from pre-step 1, and still have the bunnymo step left in the pre-step 1 for some reason.

+CoT Zip Beta (Lumiverse Sov Hand)
+Reasoner Zipbomb Beta

+Additionally, the assistant zipbomb also haven't had OOC moved to step 1.5 CoT Zipbomb (Assistant)

 #### Wrong Sov Hand trigger yes/no trigger in some lumiverse zips